Lofoten expedition: Moskenes, Værøy and Røst islands

 Accommodation:

-Reine has several places for accommodation beofre and after the paddling.
+Ramberg has several places for accommodation beofre and after the paddling.
 Accommodation is not included in this trip and if you need accommodation before or after the trip, we recommend that you book these as early as possible.
+Ramberg Resort offers everything from a campsite with your own tent up to cabbins and rooms.

 GALLERY: